LinuxAtDuke/Intro-To-Linux/README.md

 Introduction to Linux
 =====================

-Fall 2014
+*Version 2.0, 20140926*

 **Instructors**

 Chris Collins, Jimmy Dorff, Drew Stinnett, et al

-**Unit 1: Shell Navigation, and A Brief History of Unix**
+## Unit 1: Shell Navigation, and A Brief History of Unix

 - 1969: Unix invented at Bell Labs by Ken Thompson, Dennis Ritchie & others.
 - 1971: First Edition used for text processing of patent documents.